NTNU-IMT/fastships_hull_generator/README.md

 Open Source part of the FASTSHIPS software package for design and analysis of high-speed vessels.
 More information can be found on the [FASTSHIPS web site](https://www.ntnu.edu/imt/software/fastships).
-The open parts of the software include the hull_generator and mesh_handling modules.
+The open parts of the software include the hull_generator and mesh_tools modules.
 The former allows the generation of slender catamaran hulls, either from detailed data on longitudinal distributions of sectional parameters or from main parameters and the ratios thereof.
 The latter is for modification